symfony/symfony/src/Symfony/Component/Console/Tests/Fixtures/application_1.md

 * Accept value: yes
 * Is value required: yes
 * Is multiple: no
-* Description: To output help in other formats.
+* Description: To output help in other formats
 * Default: `NULL`

 **raw:**